Site visit to Woolage Village Recreation Ground with Channel Project artists Samuel Little and Ryan Cook.

-The deadline for Submissions is April 16th 2021 and the selection process is now underway.
+The deadline for Submissions was April 16th 2021 and the selection process is now underway.

 The Project is funded by the Interreg Europe Green Pilgrimage Project.
 The Via Francigena Arts Trail will form part of a longer Arts Trail created by The EXPERIENCE Project, being delivered by the Kent Downs AONB Unit.
 There is more information here on the National Trail website

 DAD will be working with The Kent Downs ANOB and Peter Morris, the North Downs Way (NDW) National Trail manager who collaborated on the CHALKUP21 Art and Architecture trail between Folkestone and Deal which follows the North Downs way between Capel le Ferne and Dover Seafront before continuing on the English Coastal path to Deal.